OrleansContrib/Orleankka/README.md

 This will restore dependencies and build everything in `debug` mode.
 Run `Nake.bat` with `-T` switch to see available commands.

+On MacOS\Linux distributions use below script to build, package or run tests:

+	$> ./nake.sh

 ### Packages